The Real UX Skill They Don't Teach Decision-Making Under Constraints

 Getting External Perspective

 When you're deep in constraints, it's hard to see the forest for the trees.
 You know the technical limitations, the political dynamics, the time pressures.
-But that inside knowledge can create blind spots.
+But that inside knowledge can create blind spots — you start accepting constraints that are actually negotiable, or you overlook simpler solutions because you're too close to the problem.

-I've found that external perspective — whether from other designers, critique partners, or even AI feedback — helps you step back and see which constraints are real and which ones you've just accepted as unchangeable.
+External perspective — whether from other designers, structured critique sessions, mentors, or even AI feedback tools — helps you step back and question your assumptions.

 Questions an external reviewer might ask: